Car Scrap Yard or Salvage? Which Better for Selling your Car?

 - Repossession affidavit

 To avoid problems later on, find out what the junkyard will accept as proof of ownership before selling your car.
 That way it will be a smooth sale sans any hassles.

-Once you have settled on selling your car to a junkyard, it is time to get the deal done and receive the money.
+Once you have settled on selling your car to a salvage yard, it is time to get the deal done and receive the money.
 Here are some pointers:

 Create a checklist